First Amendment Issues in Public Charter Schools

 Resources for Teaching the First Amendment

-The First Amendment Center has a complete series of lesson plans for elementary, middle and high schools on the freedoms of speech, press, peaceable assembly, free exercise of religion and the right to petition the government for grievances enunciated in the first amendment to the U.S. Constitution.
-Click on the web link below to access the various lesson plans.
+The First Amendment Center at the Freedom Forum Institute has a complete series of lesson plans for elementary, middle and high schools on the freedoms of speech, press, peaceable assembly, free exercise of religion and the right to petition the government for grievances enunciated in the first amendment to the U.S. Constitution.